 - No desulfurization (as the EU term it)

 - No herbicides

 - No fungicides

 - No chemical sprays

-Biodynamic wines similar to organic it doesnt use harmful chemicals, the vineyards use only natural fertilizers, ingredient (also called teas) and inputs that are produced on site in the contained ecosystem.
+Biodynamic wines similar to organic it doesn’t use harmful chemicals, the vineyards use only natural fertilizers, ingredient (also called teas) and inputs that are produced on-site in the contained ecosystem.
 “Biodynamic” according to the Biodynamic Farming and Gardening Association is “a spiritual-ethical-ecological approach to agriculture.
-It encourages respectful cultivation of the vines and land, and inclusion of biodiversity in the vineyard.
+It encourages respectful cultivation of the vines and land and the inclusion of biodiversity in the vineyard.